CinnamonDaLite/Capstone_Project/README.md

 https://vaers.hhs.gov/data/datasets.html?

 ### Updates:
+ - 12/22/21: Fixed box problem.
+But might change the narative to find a conclusion
  - 12/20/21: putting age groups and gender on separate graphs (cleanup)
  - 12/18/21: project submitted, working on the presentation